 Nestled beneath the sprawling mass of Ben Wyvis mountain in the Scottish Highlands, GlenWyvis Distillery was established in 2015.
-The idea was to unite the community of Dingwall through the creation of a distillery owned in-part by local people.
+The idea was to unite the community of Dingwall through the creation of a distillery owned by local people.

 Dingwall’s last whisky distillery closed in 1926.
 After a 90 year absence, GlenWyvis revived the town’s lost distilling tradition, and made its own history in 2016 by running a record-breaking open share offer.
 More than 3,000 like-minded people invested in GlenWyvis to create the first ever 100% community-owned distillery.
 It was an incredible response to an extraordinary idea.

 We are inspired by our beautiful landscape, and motivated to preserve it.
 GlenWyvis is a pioneer of sustainable distilling; wind, hydro, solar and biomass energy power our operations.